dustingetz/dustingetz.github.io/pages/Apex strategy framework for startup work alignment.md

 			- growth is the thing your capital is buying
 			- a product that isn't growing is not even a product
 		- Examples:
-		  collapsed:: true
+			- What are the reasons your company might grow slower than expected?
-			- does the product have viral elements engineered into the design?
+			- Does the product need viral elements engineered into the design?
 			- do you have a documentation product?
 			- do you have open source devkit and demos?
 			- do you have a trial version? is there licensing/DRM features?
 			- do certain market segments require specialized features sooner?
 			- does the product have problems in practice that are slowing down growth?
 			- If you pivot to a new GTM strategy, how do the features change?
-			- What are the reasons your company might grow slower than expected?
+		- Homework:
+			- make a list of famous companies and write out their GTM
 	- What is the timeline to achieve the mission?
 		- at Seed+7 years, we'll have $1B ARR
 			- $1B ARR / $200k/yr ACV = 5,000 customers